 You can gain Stress as a direct consequence of failing an action—missing an attack, breaking a lockpick, being caught in the middle of a lie.
 The GM will usually notify you that this is a risk before you make your attempt.

 Here we see Chansi attempt—and fail—to pick a pick.

 In cases where the environment or situation provokes an emotional response—standing before a dragon, entering a decrepit tomb, hearing a terrifying sound—you may be asked to pass a Stress check (Wisdom saving throw) to avoid gaining some Stress.

 In this example, Viridian comes across a pile of rotting corpses and must pass a Stress check to keep his composure and avoid gaining Stress.

-Here we see Valiant as he returns to town and discovers that he has been betrayed by a trusted mentor, putting his sister in grave peril.
+Here we see Valiant as he returns to town from an adventure, only to discover that he has been betrayed by a trusted mentor and his sister is in grave peril.

-With his world turned upside down, Valiant faces an almost impossible Stress check.
+With his world turned upside down—and the town burning all around him—Valiant faces an almost impossible Stress check.

 Too much Stress can be unhealthy for your character, causing long-term problems.
 When your character gains 20, 30, and 35 points of Stress for the first time after a long rest, they snap and develop a mental Affliction.